Physician Disability Insurance Rates

 - Most companies have higher premium rates for invasive specialties (about 10% higher)

-- See list of medical specialty examples below
+- See the list of medical specialty examples below

 - There are variations in specialty classification depending on the company